criscara-dev/dendron-template/vault/computer-science.lang.javascript.nodejs.md

 web browser App take the #source-code to ->  #v8 ... -> execute.
 Node is a #server-side javascript #runtime-environment.
 Is built on top of #v8 Chrome JS engine.
+#v8 can be called as well a JavaScript #interpreter
 It's a #C++ application that now run 2 Apps:
 - Script processor: in Terminal use cmd: > Node fileName
 - REPL (start after you typed Node as a cmd)